-Prior to 1904 children living along High Street had to make the long walk to the Fruitvale School No. 1 on School Street at Boston.
-Allendale was chosen because of its central location to the children from Laurel Grove District (Laurel DIstrict) to High Street and down to Foothill Blvd then known as Old County Road.
+Before 1904 children living along High Street had to make the long walk to Fruitvale School No. 1 on School Street in Boston.
+Allendale was chosen because of its central location to the children from Laurel Grove District (Laurel District) to High Street and down to Foothill Blvd, then known as Old County Road.

 Miss Alice V. Baxley was the first principal of Allendale School from 1904-1913.